 And today we have gained some insight into knowing Christ Jesus as our shepherd.
 But what have we learned exactly?
 I do not know what you have taken away from this presentation in addition to the points and ideas I have made.

-But I can tell you 2 things I have learned, how I have come to know Christ from my study:
+But I can tell you two things I have learned, how I have come to know Christ from my study:

 1. I have learned that I am a sheep.